ivoyager/ivoyager-changelogs/README.md

 * Non-HTML5 Planetarium now has a boot screen.
 * Moved pale_blue_dot.png to project directory level.
 It's boot image for our projects, but now easier to remove for external project developers.
 * Smoother progress bar progress during start and load.
 It's now linked to tasks completed by I/O thread.
-* Body object reorganized with most properties moved to "characteristics" dictionary (for non-object properties) or "components" dictionary (for objects).
+* Body object reorganized with most properties moved to new "characteristics" dictionary (for non-object properties) or "components" dictionary (for objects).
 * Improvements to SaveBuilder encoding of objects; SaveBuilder optimizations.

 ## API-breaking changes